Dave-team/Knowledge-base/Priorities.md

 - Cooking
 - Drawing
 - Doing nothing and experiencing the moment
+- Picking up on things out of pure curiosity

 ## Work
 Things I actively pay attention to and work on: